If you are injured on the job in Maryland there are certain things you need to know when dealing with workers compensation.

 At some point medical treatment the Maryland injured worker is receiving may be cut of by the workers compensation adjuster.
 This could come unexpectedly often occurring when the injured worker was thinking the case was moving along just fine.
 If treatment is denied it usually indicates that the adjuster is reviewing the case expenses and the natural progression of the treatment and is now ready to start putting up a fight.
 This is not the end-all-be-all of the case and what the adjuster does and says is certainly not law.
 This is the time to lawyer up and call a qualified Maryland workers comp attorney.
 If the injured worker is serious about getting the treatment being prescribed a lawyer can help.

-Second Opinion or Independent Medical Evaluation (IME)
+You need to know that workers comp may schedule a Second Opinion or Independent Medical Evaluation (IME)

 At some point the adjuster may schedule the injured worker for what they refer to as a Second Opinion or an Independent Medical Evaluation.
 This is never good news.
 These are scheduled only for the adjusters benefit and it should be known by every injured Maryland worker the IME doctor is most often not going to review the case the same as if they were the treating doctor themselves.
 The injured worker is obligated to attend the IME however they are not obligated to go out of their way to obtain medical films or records, nor are they obligated to attend an IME that has been scheduled for a time that is unreasonable.